 The main milestone is the implementation of a way to minimize the impacts of the weather, especially hailstorms and typhoons on growers' crops.
-This is known as the Afubra Mutual System, where all members contribute financially to create a reserve fund to compensate members whose crops have What distinguishes Brazil's tobacco sector been affected by the weather.
+This is known as the Afubra Mutual System, where all members contribute financially to create a reserve fund to compensate members whose crops have been affected by the weather.
 As well as covering crops, the system also helps to rebuild damaged tobacco curing greenhouses.
 A more social plan of the Afubra Mutual System is funeral aid, which provides financial support when a family member is lost.

-Another milestone is that, since Afubra was which develop the activity through agriculfounded, crop diversification has been en- tural advisors together with the integrated couraged on members' properties.
+Another milestone is that, since Afubra was which develop the activity through agriculfounded, crop diversification has been encouraged on members' properties.
 In the beginning, this was done by the Agricultural Promotion Department and today it is worked on by technicians from Agro-Comercial Afubra and also at Expoagro Afubra.
 Since its foundation, Afubra has always encouraged care for the environment (soil and AmproTabaco (Association of Municipalities water), but also for the preservation of native forests, encouraging the planting of energy wood that is used to cure tobacco.
 This goal of the founders resulted in the creation of municipal, state and federal levels.